-How might we communicate how to recycle and compost in a culturally relevant way?
+How might we communicate the importance of recycling and composting in a culturally-relevant way?

 Identify key motivators and barriers to recycling, composting and food waste behaviors in the Chinese-speaking community in Seattle.

 Determine design opportunities for in-language communication materials.

 Intercepts: Meeting people where they are, our team tabled and conducted surveys at local Asian grocery stores and community centers.
 When designing the survey, we kept in mind variables that might influence behaviors, such as years of residency in the city, age, household size, and housing type (single family home or multifamily unit).
 We surveyed over 60 Chinese-speaking people and selected eight survey participants for in-depth interviews based on their existing behaviors.

 In-home interviews: Visiting people in their home, we observed how people set up their solid waste disposal systems first-hand, how they recycle and compost, and how food is prepared, consumed and disposed of.
 We also asked interviewees to review existing communication materials and provide feedback.

 The target audience had a better understanding of and behavior toward recycling compared to composting.

 New immigrants tend to not recycle or recycle incorrectly compared to immigrants who’ve lived in Seattle for years.
 The team suggested creating materials in simplified-Chinese, which is the preferred language of the majority of the new Chinese immigrants in Seattle.